 Last updated: 6 February 2026 Applies to: England, Wales and Scotland.
 Employment law in Northern Ireland operates under separate legislation, though many protections are similar.

 Important: This guide provides general information about UK employment law.
 It is not legal advice and cannot account for your specific circumstances.
-Time limits for employment tribunal claims are strict.
-If you're considering a claim, check deadlines carefully and consider seeking professional advice.

 In Brief